weaviate/weaviate-io/developers/weaviate/client-libraries/python/python_v3.md

 client = weaviate.Client("https://some-endpoint.weaviate.network")  # Replace the URL with that of your Weaviate instance

-client.schema.get()  # Get the schema to test connection
+assert client.is_ready()  # This should return True if the client is connected to the Weaviate instance
 ```

 Or, with additional arguments such as those below: